jfeist/QuantumAlgebra.jl/docs/src/index.md

   julia> σm()
   1//2 σˣ() - 1//2i σʸ()
   ```
-  This can be changed by calling `QuantumAlgebra.use_σpm(true)`.
-In this mode,
+  This can be changed by calling `QuantumAlgebra.use_σpm(true; set_preference=true/false)`
+  (where the value of `set_preference` determines whether this is stored
+  permanently using Preferences.jl).
+In this mode, ``σ^{+}`` and ``σ^{-}`` are the
-  `σ⁺` and `σ⁻` are the "fundamental" operators, and all expressions are written in terms of them.
-Note that mixing conventions within the same expression is not supported, so it is suggested to set this flag once at the beginning of any calculation.
+  "fundamental" operators, and all expressions are written in terms of them.
+  Note that mixing conventions within the same expression is not supported, so
+  it is suggested to set this flag once at the beginning of any calculation.
   ```jldoctest
   julia> QuantumAlgebra.use_σpm(true)